shosanna/jocellyn.cz/source/2014-07-25-simple-charts-with-c3.html.markdown

             data2: 'area-spline'
         },
          colors: {
            data1: 'hotpink',
-                   data2: 'pink'},
+           data2: 'pink'
          }
+    }
 });
 ```

 Did you also notice, how we stated `bindto` to `#chart4`?
-If we wold have left the default binding, which is to `#chart`, the initial chart from the beggining of the article would have been rewritten
+If we would have left the default binding, which is to `#chart`, the initial chart from the beginning of the article would have been rewritten
 by this one.
 To have multiple elements with multiple bindings is the way how to keep more than one graph in one page.